dotnet/runtime/src/clr/Documentation/building/testing-with-corefx.md

 ## Other corefx build considerations

 To build for Linux arm32, you need to make sure to build using clang 5 (the default is clang 3.9).
-You might need to pass `/p:BuildNativeCompiler=--clang5.0` to the corefx build sjcripts.
+You might need to pass `/p:BuildNativeCompiler=--clang5.0` to the corefx build scripts.

 ## Running a single CoreFX test assembly